hmellahi/Frontend-Challenges/README.md

   - ♿ Accessibility check
 - [ ] 🚀 Extend the CI/CD pipeline for the main branch too
 - [ ] 📚 Add resources for learning key concepts related to the problem
+- [ ] 🧪 Add Unit tests for challenge-cli

 ## 📢 How To Share Your Solution